nanobox-io/nanobox-guides/articles/ruby/sinatra/add-a-database.md

 <div class="meta" data-class="snippet" data-optional-components="postgres,mysql,mongo" ></div>

-In the above snippet `db` is the `NAME` of this component, and can be anything you choose as long as it is unique.
+In the above snippet `db` is the `NAME` of the component, and can be anything you choose as long as it's unique.

 Nanobox generates the following environment variables based off that name: